 This week has me dying to talk about the life of a toddler mom.
-I've had a particularly toddler-y week this week with my two-year-old this past week and it has me thinking.
+I've had a particularly toddler-y week this week with my two-year-old and it has me thinking.
 Between the constant scowl on his face and the countless meltdowns caused by, the wind blowing, something falling off the table, or nighttime being too dark-just to name a few-I found myself feeling like a crazy person more than once this week.
 With a toddlers limited communication skills and their wildly unpredictable emotions they could possibly be the hardest creature on earth to keep happy.
-I went from being the mom of a baby, responding to every cry of help, to the mom of a toddler ignoring my son screaming, because I know it’s about some irrational problem that I can neither change nor fix.
+I went from being the mom of a baby, responding to every cry of help, to the mom of a toddler ignoring my son screaming-because I know it’s about some irrational problem that I can neither change nor fix.
 To say the adjustment from baby to toddler has been drastic would be an understatement.
 I was blessed with an easy baby, which I thought was a sign of his easy-going personality.

 And that's when I remembered what I had forgotten in those moments of motherhood that were so easy on me, the moments I didn't need support.
 I forgot that motherhood is not something you are ever alone in.
 As they passed us she gave me a smile and I said something that I have found myself repeating again and again.
-'We just turned two and, well, he's two...' usually this is followed by a gesture to my sons’ undeniable toddler behavior.
+'We just turned two and, well, he's two...' usually this is followed by a gesture to my sons’ undeniable terrible two behavior.
 It's such a simple sentence, doesn’t really make sense, but any mom who hears it gets it.
 We all know that even a good toddler is still a toddler.
 My son is such a joy and easy in so many ways, but that does not stop the toddler in him from taking over more times than I'd like.
 She was what I needed in that moment, on that day, when the task of motherhood seemed to be crushing me.
 I needed to not look up and see yet another judging face, not understanding why I can't keep my kid under control-and trust me these judgmental looks are something you never struggle to see as a mother.

 Since that small moment of support, I've felt less alone, and less shamed by the public tantrums.
 I feel more safe and supported just knowing there are other moms, likely just in the next aisle who get it.
 So, to the moms and dads out there who are just in the next aisle, I encourage you give that parenting dealing with the tantrum that understanding look as you walk by.
 You never know when that look is going to be what that parents needed that day, or that week, or that month.
 Mom-ing is hard.
 We get judgment from so many different places, and we are held to expectations that sometimes feel impossible.
 Motherhood can isolate you and make you feel like an outsider in normal society.
 This week was a reminder for me that even when I feel alone, I'm not.
 I am not an outsider, I'm part of a community of motherhood.
 Something that will always connect me on a primal level to mothers everywhere.
 Not only did this small interaction inspire me to be that friendly glance in those isolating moments; but it also reminded me I'm surrounded by support, even if I don’t feel like it.
 Next time my toddler melts down in public I won’t bow my head in shame to avoid the judgment, I will hold my head high and look for the mom close by who just gets it.